carpentries-incubator/python-ecology-lesson/episodes/visualizing-matplotlib.md

 Axis objects have a lot of methods like `.tick_params()`, which can be used to adjust the layout and styling of the plot.
 For example, we can modify the title (the column name is the default) and add the x- and y-axis labels with the `.set_title()`, `.set_xlabel()`, and `.set_ylabel()` methods.
 By now, you may have begun copying and pasting the parts of the code that don't change to save yourself some typing time.
-Some lines might only include subtle changes so take care not to miss anything small and important when reusing lines written previously.
+Some lines might only include subtle changes, so take care not to miss anything small and important when reusing lines written previously.

 ```python
 fig, axis = plt.subplots()